csc301-winter-2021/team-project-5-refuhope/deliverable-1/planning.md

     After receiving the updated data from the model, the controller further processes this to a format usable by the view component.
 Then, the newly updated and formatted data is sent back to the view.
 Finally, the view presents the updated data back to the user.

 For our objects and schema, we will use UML diagrams to express and organize the corresponding functionalities and attributes.
 For third party applications / APIs, we will be using MaterialUI for our React components.
 Our testing strategy will be automated, and we will use the Test-Driven Development (TDD) process as we work.

+**Mockup**

+Our mockup can be found [here](https://www.figma.com/proto/iEmV1F92QeE08YhtmHmbLp/RefuTalent-Mockup?node-id=0%3A3&scaling=scale-down).
+Note that this mockup was created following the MVP requirements specified in the project proposal document, as provided by the RefuHope team.
+When we showed this mockup to our project partner, however, they clarified that the project proposal document didn't entirely and accurately express their current needs.
+Fortunately, our project partners acted quickly, and finalized a new specification for the MVP.

+In short, this mockup represents the set of functionalities that were initially specified, and is missing some of the requirements outlined by the new specification (that we received on Saturday, Feb 13).

 ---